The River Tees Case Study – landforms of erosion and deposition

 The source of the River Tees is Cross Fell in the Pennines.

 In its upper course, the River Tees flows over hard, impermeable rocks.
-Verticle erosion has formed classic V-shaped valleys.
+Vertical erosion has formed classic V-shaped valleys.
 The image below shows interlocking spurs close to Cauldron Snout.

 The UK’s largest waterfall, High Force, is located in the upper course of the River Tees.
 An area of hard rock, called Whin Sill (or Whinstone), is located above a layer of soft rocks (sandstone and shale) and together they create the waterfall.